ballerina-platform/ballerina-dev-website/learn/references/package-references.md

 ### Packaging Java Libraries

 When you compile a Ballerina package with `bal build`, the compiler creates an executable JAR file.
-However, if the package does not contain an entry point, it will produce a non-executable JAR file (a library package) which, can be used in another package/program.
+However, if the package does not contain an entry point, it will produce a non-executable JAR file (a library package), which can be used in another package/program.
 In both cases, the Ballerina compiler creates self-contained archives.
 There are situations in which you need to package JAR files with these archives.

 You can store the JAR files anywhere in your file system.
 As a best practice, maintain Java libraries inside the package.